Takatsuki City, Osaka Prefecture

 Compared to email and operational log searches of groupware for auditing purposes, which previously took tens of minutes, we were surprised to discover that results returned in seconds.– Makoto Tsujino, Senior Staff, Information Strategy Office, Comprehensive Strategy Planning Dept., Takatsuki City

 Takatsuki City in Osaka Prefecture, located northeast of Osaka Plain between Kyoto and Osaka, has been growing as a commuter suburb of big cities, having become one of the designated urban areas in 2003, which are based on local administrative divisions created by the Japanese government.
-With tourist attractions including Settsu-kyo Gorge, a year-round picturesque location, and some of Japan’s foremost ancient burial mounds including the large Imashirozuka Burial Mound located in the Yodogawa river basin, Takatsuki City is very popular not only for its bustling urban setting but also its abundant nature and historical and cultural assets that remain to this day.
+With tourist attractions including Settsu-kyo Gorge, a year-round picturesque location, and some of Japan’s foremost ancient burial mounds including the large Imashirozuka Burial Mound located in the Yodogawa river basin, Takatsuki City is very popular not only for its bustling urban setting but also for its abundant nature and the historical and cultural assets that remain to this day.

 Takatsuki City has established the IT Promotion Headquarters that operate under four basic principles of an Information Communication Technology (ICT) strategy: Improve government services through use of ICT; promote use of data; improve utilization of ICT; and manage government public finances efficiently through use of ICT.
 After the COVID-19 pandemic and the earthquake in northern Osaka Prefecture in 2018, the city worked to establish a disaster recovery plan and to reform work style through realizing remote work.
 One of the objectives raised during the implementation of the ICT strategy was to reduce costs via server consolidation, and reduce maintenance and operation costs as well as development costs of various integrated office systems operating on a common infrastructure.

 “Although we had not positioned it as a standardized virtualization infrastructure, we did have experience of consolidating multiple servers with VMware.
-However, it was not a situation where we could easily operate it” recalled Naonori Mae, Assistant Manager, Information Strategy Office, Comprehensive Strategy Planning Department.
+However, it was not a situation where we could easily operate it,” recalled Naonori Mae, Assistant Manager, Information Strategy Office, Comprehensive Strategy Planning Department.
 “Previously when shutting down the server environment to comply with legal inspections, there had been cases of the shutdown not finishing in time, or of complicated procedure making it difficult to restart the system, which were due to the complexity of the 3-tier architecture environment.
 In addition, due to problems with the design, logging into the administration console would require time, so we had been considering the need to fundamentally update the system.”
-He adds that if they procure infrastructure every time they renew the contract of an individual application, the costs and difficulties in resolving operational issues would be enormous, so when there are budgetary constraints, they occasionally had no choice but to consolidate the servers with the easy to use Hyper-V.
+He adds that if they procure infrastructure every time they renew the contract of an individual application, the costs and difficulties in resolving operational issues would be enormous, so when there are budgetary constraints, they occasionally had no choice but to consolidate the servers with the easy-to-use Hyper-V.

 Amidst this backdrop, in conjunction with the timing to renew the groupware contract, a plan was brought up to use a virtualization infrastructure, and discussions on deployment ensued, explained Mae.